lsst/dp0-3_lsst_io/data-products-dp0-3/table-access-and-queries.rst

    * - 1
      - Orbit fitting failure: the ``diaSource`` detections do not fit a sensible orbit for a moving object (e.g., they have an unusually high chi-squared per degree of freedom).
    * - 2
      - :math:`H_u` fit failure: the u-band absolute magnitude fit failed due to poor phase coverage or not enough data.
+Note however that u-band detections are not included in DP0.3.
    * - 4
      - :math:`H_g` fit failure: the g-band absolute magnitude fit failed due to poor phase coverage or not enough data.
    * - 8